Yes. Yes you can, and today I’m sharing my tips on how to get professional looking spray painted cabinets for less than $20!

 ……….oh yeah…and let’s finally put some flooring down, because not even kidding…we’ve had concrete sub flooring for going on 3 years now… #reallifeyo

-So the minute I was able to somewhat breath without feeling like my brain was leaking through from my nose—was that TMI?
+So the minute I was able to somewhat breathe without feeling like my brain was leaking through from my nose—was that TMI?
 Sorry…

 I hopped in the car, drove to get my supplies, and got to work for an on the whim master bathroom makeover that came out of left field!